lior-abadi/capture-the-ether-solutions/README.md

 ### Guess The New Number

 The challenge in here is identifying that the pseudo-random number is generated every time the function is called according to the current parameters of the chain.
-Because of this, those values can be either manipulated by miners and also precalculated by any user if the call is executed in a single step as it is shown.
+Because of this, those values can be either manipulated by miners or precalculated by any user if the call is executed in a single step as it is shown.
 Because we are going to need the current blockchain parameters in order to solve this, the following contract is used to crack this level:

     pragma solidity ^0.8.13;